xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SET.UPDATE.STATUS**(**link\_text, status**, type\_of\_link)

-Link\_text    is the path of the linked file for which you want to change the update status.
+Link\_text&nbsp;&nbsp;&nbsp;&nbsp;is the path of the linked file for which you want to change the update status.

-Status    is the number 1 or 2 and describes how you want the link to be updated.
+Status&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and describes how you want the link to be updated.

 <table>
 <tbody>